Shoulder fracture (proximal humerus)

 How can I help myself?

 You may find taking pain relief such as paracetamol beneficial.
-You may wish to speak to your GP or a pharmacist if you are unsure what to try, as pain relief may affect any other conditions you have or interact with other medications you are taking.
+You may wish to speak to your GP or a pharmacist if you are unsure if this may complicate other medications you are taking.

-You may find it helpful to apply a bag of frozen peas or ice pack wrapped in a tea towel for 10 minutes at a time to reduce pain, swelling and bruising.
+You may find it helpful to apply an ice pack wrapped in a tea towel to your shoulder for 10 minutes at a time to reduce pain, swelling and bruising.
 Sleeping propped up with a pillow behind your shoulder can often feel more comfortable.

 When can I return to normal activities?